-- e.
-All roadways, driveways, and sidewalks to be paved will be completed as soon as possible.
-Building pads will be laid as soon as possible after grading unless seeding or soil binders are used. - f.
-Idling times will be minimized either by shutting equipment off when not in use or reducing the maximum idling time to 5 minutes (as required by the California airborne toxics control measure Title 13, Section 2485 of California Code of Regulations [CCR]).
-Clear signage will be provided for construction workers at all access points. - g.
+- g.
 All construction equipment will be maintained and properly tuned in accordance with manufacturer's specifications.
 All equipment will be checked by a certified visible emissions evaluator. - h.
 Post a publicly visible sign with the telephone number and person to contact representing the Permittee regarding dust complaints.
 This person will respond and take corrective action within 48 hours.
 The Air District and County Building Official's phone numbers will also be visible to ensure compliance with applicable regulations. - 62.
 Implement Applicable BAAQMD's Additional Construction Mitigation Measures (MM AQ-2b).
-The Permittee shall require all contractors and subcontractors to comply with the following requirements for all areas with active construction activities. - a.
+The project proponents shall require all contractors and subcontractors to comply with the following requirements for all areas with active construction activities. - a.
 During construction activities, all exposed surfaces will be watered at a frequency adequate to meet and maintain fugitive dust control requirements of the relevant air quality management entities. - b.
 All excavation, grading, and/or demolition activities will be suspended when average wind speeds exceed 20 mph, as measured at the Livermore Municipal Airport. - c.
 Wind breaks (e.g., trees, fences) will be installed on the windward side(s) of actively disturbed areas of construction.
 Wind breaks should have at maximum 50% air porosity. - d.
 Vegetative ground cover (e.g., fast-germinating native grass seed) will be planted in disturbed areas as soon as possible and watered appropriately until vegetation is established. - e.
-The simultaneous occurrence of excavation, grading, and ground-disturbing construction activities on the same area at any one time will be limited. - f.
-All trucks and equipment, including their tires, will be cleaned off prior to leaving the site or Project area. - g.
+If feasible and practicable, the simultaneous occurrence of excavation, grading, and ground-disturbing construction activities on the same area at any one time will be limited. - f.
+Construction vehicles and machinery, including their tires, will be cleaned prior to leaving the construction area to remove vegetation and soil.
+Cleaning stations will be established at the perimeter of the construction area. - g.
 Site accesses to a distance of 100 feet from the paved road will be treated with a 6 to 12-inch compacted layer of wood chips, mulch, or gravel. - h.
-Sandbags or other erosion control measures will be installed to prevent silt runoff to public roadways from sites with a slope greater than 1%.
+Sandbags or other erosion control measures will be installed to prevent silt runoff to public roadways from sites with a slope greater than 1%. - i.
+The idling time of diesel-powered construction equipment will be minimized to 2 minutes.